albrtogomez/wordle-blazor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Just another Wordle clone created with Blazor WASM with the sole purpose of experimenting and learning.
+Just another Wordle clone created with Blazor with the sole purpose of experimenting and learning.

 ### Built With